SonicTheHedgeHog64/Fast64-Gart/README.md

 # SMLUA Anim Exporter (WIP)

-Theres a New option called "SMLUA Animation" in the Animation Exporter:
+There's a New option called "SMLUA Animation" in the Animation Exporter:
 ![image](https://github.com/user-attachments/assets/7788c9bb-46bc-42ec-8cda-1ec100686161)

 It allows you to export the anims as lua files in your Custom Export Path Folder: